 from sklearn.metrics import classification_report

-with device('/CPU:0'):
+with device('/CPU'):

-y_pred_probs = model.predict(x_test, verbose=False)
+y_pred_values = model.predict(x_test, verbose=False)

-y_pred_labels = np.argmax(y_pred_probs, axis=1)
+y_pred_labels = np.argmax(y_pred_values, axis=1)

-print(classification_report(y_true_labels, y_pred_labels, target_names=class_names))
+print(classification_report(y_test, y_pred_labels, target_names=class_names))

 precision recall f1-score support